Unity FAQs: Questions and Answers about Unity

 What are the basic tenets of the Unity teachings?

 First: God, Divine Mind, is the Source and Creator of all.
 There is no other enduring power.
 The nature of God is absolute good; therefore, all manifestations partake of good.
 What is called “evil” is a limited or incomplete expression of God or good.
 Evil’s origin is ignorance.

 Second: We are spiritual beings, ideas in the Mind of God, created in God’s image and likeness.
 The ideal expression for every human being is the pattern every person is seeking to bring forth.
+We call it the Christ.
 Each individual manifests the Christ in his or her own unique fashion.
 The perfect expression of the Christ is therefore, different for each person.

-Third: Jesus was a special person in history who expressed perfection and thereby became the Christ or Jesus Christ.
-He was a Teacher who demonstrated the importance of thoughts, words, and deeds in shaping the life and world of the individual.
+Third: Jesus expressed perfection and thereby became the Christ or Jesus Christ.
+He was a master Teacher and way-shower as the son of God who demonstrated the importance of thoughts, words, and deeds in shaping the life and world of the individual.

 Fourth: Jesus’ teaching was based on prayer, which to Him was conscious communion with God.
 Preparation for prayer involves the use of the spoken word, the creative power of God, which is made practical through denials and affirmations.
 Unity teaches that repeated use of statements of Truth (denials and affirmations) establishes right patterns of thinking, feeling, and acting.
 This is one way individuals use the creative power of God to take dominion over mind, body, and affairs.

 Does Unity believe in the divinity of Jesus Christ?

 Yes, Unity teaches that the spirit of God dwelt in Jesus, just as it indwells every person; and that every person has the potential to express the perfection of Christ, as Jesus did, by being more Christ-like in everyday life.